 But so much more needs to be done.
 We need more houses and more workers.
 Increased services.

-Funds raised by the Neon Run will go directly to Magpie Nest and to helping the homeless and those doing it tough.
+Funds raised by participants of the Star Wars Neon Run will go directly to Magpie Nest and to helping the homeless and those doing it tough.

 Your help will make a difference.
 It will keep people off the streets and it really will save lives.